frog357/Zilliqa-Vanity/README.md

 ```
 python3 -m zilliqavanity --contains mystring
 ```
-You might have to substitue python3 for python.
+You might have to substitute python3 for python.